 Tour inclusions : Lunch, overalls, gumboots and all caving equipment plus afternoon tea on a full day.

 A 10% discount applies for groups of 4 or more people.

 Get your Tasmanian National Parks pass, if you haven’t already.

 Starting and finishing times may be varied by arrangement.

 Weekend getaway?
-For 1 & 1/2 days’ caving that include airport transfers and accommodation see Much Better Adventures.
+For 1 & 1/2 days’ caving that include airport transfers and two nights accommodation see Much Better Adventures.

 Abseiling may be arranged for group trips specially on request for extra cost.